IP57 water resistance is a nice addition

 Thankfully, HTC is now offering a free headphone adapter for HTC Bolt buyers.
 However, the offer is only valid for customers who purchase the phone before January 31st, and cannot be purchased as an accessory.

-So, as of the time of writing, if you miss the deadline or your adapter wears out, you will not be able to use 3.5mm headphones with the Bolt.
+As of the time of writing, if you miss the deadline or your adapter wears out, you will not be able to use 3.5mm headphones with the Bolt.
 Even Apple, of all companies, includes an adapter in the box with the iPhone 7, and sells extras for just $9.
-HTC is blatantly ignoring the needs of consumers, and for a phone that costs so much, not including an adapter is quite plainly inexcusable.
+HTC is blatantly ignoring the needs of consumers, and for a phone that costs so much, not including an adapter is inexcusable.

-Despite a small bump in battery capacity to 3200mAh from 3000mAh with the 10, our real world battery tests delivered disappointing results.
+Despite a small bump in battery capacity to 3,200 mAh from the 3,000 mAh cell on the HTC 10, our real world battery tests delivered disappointing results.
 While using the HTC Bolt, we could barely make it through a full day of use while averaging just two hours and forty minutes of screen on time, as shown below.

 While these tests were conducted with a relatively poor cellular connection, which may have negatively impacted our results, they are still quite concerning.
 Even if you do live in an area where you can receive a good connection, we wouldn’t expect anything over a full day of use with three and a half hours of screen on time.